GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-acm-setup/README.md

 This tutorial demonstrates how to deploy multiple GKE clusters and install Anthos Config Management on them.

-When finished with this tutorial, two GKE clusters will be running in a shared project on a shared network in two different regions and ACM will be ready to configure.
+When finished with this tutorial, two GKE clusters will be running in a shared project on a shared network in two different regions with ACM installed and ready to be configured.

 The goal of this tutorial is to simplify setup for subsequent tutorials.